bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 {layout="Synthesize"}
 # Numbers & Strings

-We have learned that in our programming language:{style="font-size:16pt"}

-- Numbers and Strings evaluate to themselves.{style="font-size:16pt"}
+- Numbers and Strings evaluate to themselves.{style="font-size:17pt"}
-- Our Editor is pretty smart, and can automatically switch between showing a rational number as a fraction or a decimal, just by clicking on it!{style="font-size:16pt"}
+- Our Editor is pretty smart.
+When we click on a rational number, it switches between showing a fraction and decimal.{style="font-size:17pt"}
-- Anything in quotes is a String, even something like `"42"`.{style="font-size:16pt"}
+- Anything in quotes is a String, even something like `"42"`.{style="font-size:17pt"}
-- Strings _must_ have quotation marks on both sides.{style="font-size:16pt"}
+- Strings _must_ have quotation marks on both sides.{style="font-size:17pt"}
-- @vocab{Operators} like `+`, `-`, `*`, and `/` need spaces around them.{style="font-size:16pt"}
+- @vocab{Operators} like `+`, `-`, `*`, and `/` need spaces around them.{style="font-size:17pt"}
-- In pyret, the @vocab{operators} work just like they do in math.{style="font-size:16pt"}
+- In Pyret, the @vocab{operators} work just like they do in math.{style="font-size:17pt"}
-- Any time there is more than one operator being used, Pyret requires that you use parentheses to define the order of operations.{style="font-size:16pt"}
+- When there is more than one operator being used, Pyret requires that you use parentheses to define the order of operations.{style="font-size:17pt"}
 - Types matter!
-We can add two Numbers or two Strings to one another, but we can’t add the Number `4` to the String `"hello"`.{style="font-size:16pt"}
+We can add two Numbers or two Strings to one another, but we can’t add the Number `4` to the String `"hello"`.{style="font-size:17pt"}

 ---